JamesRArroyo/Light-strip-Playground/README.md

 ## Exporting Arduino Code

-  1. Copy the ArduinoCode folder (found in src/) into the dist folder after your have run `npm start`
-  2. Open up dist/ArduinoCode/ArduinoCode.ini in Arduino Sketch
+  1. Open up dist/ArduinoCode/ArduinoCode.ini in Arduino Sketch
-  3. Verify/Compile the code. ```(Sketch->Verify/Compile)```
+  2. Verify/Compile the code. ```(Sketch->Verify/Compile)```
-  4. Export compiled binary. ```(Sketch->Export Compiled Binary)```
+  3. Export compiled binary. ```(Sketch->Export Compiled Binary)```
-  5. The new compiled code is now ready to be pulled for updates.
+  4. The new compiled code is now ready to be pulled for updates.

 ## Current way of updating (Still in the works)

 * OTA Update Setup
   - **IMPORTANT STEP** - Kill Node Server
   - Plug in ESP8266
-  - Open up src/ArduinoCode/ArduinoCode.ini in Arduino Sketch
+  - Open up dist/ArduinoCode/ArduinoCode.ini in Arduino Sketch
   - Upload Code to the ESP8266 via USB and Arduino Sketch.
   - **IMPORTANT STEP** - Once upload is finished press the reset button on the ESP8266.
   - Your device may be unplugged and is ready for OTA updates.